jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

    * if the error is when you're trying to run locally, fix it by running `npm rebuild node-sass`

 ## TROUBLESHOOTING
 1. If the version you specified for Ruby is not the same as the version returned from running `ruby -v`, run `which ruby` to find out what path to Ruby is being used.
 The path should be something like: `<user>/.rbenv/shims/ruby`.
-If it is not, try adding `export PATH="$HOME/.rbenv/shims:$PATH"` to your `~/.bash_profile` to point it at the correct path.
+If it is not, try adding `export PATH="$HOME/.rbenv/shims:$PATH"` to your `~/.zschrc` or `~/.bash_profile` to point it at the correct path.
 2. If, after adding your certificate as a trusted certificate, `localhost:3000` still claims that the certificate is not trusted, then ensure you followed the SETUP steps that mention certificates.
 3. If you need to download Xcode for your rbenv install be aware that it can take a very long time (multiple hours) and if you are a Broad employee it is recommended you download through `selfservice` from BITS.
 4. If when trying to run `bundle install` you get an error like `An error occurred while installing bson_ext (1.5.1), and Bundler cannot continue...`, see steps above that mention bson_ext.